Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 printMsgButton.onclick <- fun eventArgs ->
     printfn "Button clicked"
 ```
-At line 3, we open the namespace `Browser.Dom`: this is the first example of a Fable *binding*: a library that allows our code to access native javascript API's.
+We start by opening the namespace `Browser.Dom`: this is the first example of a Fable *binding*: a library that allows our code to access native javascript APIs.
 In the example above, we use `document` with which we can reference and manipulate elements on the page, see [full docs here](https://developer.mozilla.org/en-US/docs/Web/API/Document) of `document`.

-Then at line 5, we ask `document` to give us a reference for the HTML element that has the id `"printMsg"`, i.e. the button tag we added earlier to the `index.html` page.
+Then, we ask `document` to give us a reference for the HTML element that has the id `"printMsg"`, i.e. the button tag we added earlier to the `index.html` page.
 After that, we attach an *event handler* to the button element: a function that will run when the button is clicked.

 Now you can save `App.fs` and recompile using `npm run build`, refresh the page and you should get something that looks like this: